 Example: Please let us know if there is anything that we can do to assist you as you deal with the loss of your mother.

 Offer additional information about company resources that are available to the employee during their time of grief.
 End your note by reiterating your offer of support.
 The employee may not need or want anything from you but it is important that you make the offer—you will have demonstrated that you care.

 Example: Human Resources staff members have helped you to access your benefits information and we have shared our bereavement policy with you.
 If you have needs that extend beyond the parameters of the policy, please let us know so that we can deal with your situation on an individual basis.

 Ending: Use your normal signature.
-Regards is a common sign off with which to end a sympathy message.
-Or, you need to find your own comfortable way to end and close out the condolence letter.
+Regards is a common sign off for a sympathy message.

 Additional closings include: